andrelochner123/rotater/README.md

 const inputFile = 'testscreen.png';
 const angle_degree = 45;
 ```
+Run the command **node app**.
+This will generate a rotated png file in the same folder.

 ## Testing the function in a browser

 Browse to the folder rotate_vue.
 Open a command window and run command npm run serve
 The browser based test will then be available at http://localhost:8080/.
 Open and past this link in the
 browser to view the vue example.

+Click on Rotate button to rotate the image by 5 degrees.